Transforming car damage assessment in auto-insurance claim process

 Increase in customer satisfaction

 A global insurance company was transforming the procedures of its auto-insurance claim process, especially in the vehicle damage assessment.
 The goal was to simplify and accelerate the inspection process with equivalent, or if not, better accuracy of repair cost estimation to improve productivity and customer satisfaction.
-Artificial intelligence was adopted in the digital transformation process of damage assessment, Kili Technology contributed its role in enriching the model with high quality datasets through data annotation.
+Artificial intelligence was adopted in the digital transformation process of damage assessment, Kili Technology contributed its role in enriching the model with high-quality datasets through data annotation.

 To prevent turning this impatience into non-subscription, the company considered artificial intelligence as a digital transformation solution to this highly manual damage inspection process.
 Using a computer vision model, automated detection of damaged body parts can be done very quickly from the severe wrecks to the thin scratches, at scale.
 More importantly, quick detection of different degrees of damaged car body parts would translate into better visibility and faster calculation of accurate estimation of repairing cost – depending on which part of the car component got wrecked and how bad the damage is.

 To implement this solution, the company needed to ensure that the AI model is trained well to deliver an accurate detection of defects.
 The insurance company found several challenges to overcome when building the AI model for car damage assessment.
 First of all, building a proper dataset itself to train the AI model is a challenge in itself as currently there is no, if not very limited, publicly available dataset of broken or damaged cars.
-Therefore, the company had to build its very own dataset that needed to be extensive in terms of different types of car, types of body parts within the car, and also different types of damage along with varying degrees of severity.
+Therefore, the company had to build its very own dataset that needed to be extensive in terms of different types of cars, types of body parts within the car, and also different types of damage along with varying degrees of severity.

 – Apolline, Director of Digital Transformation.